 - Suppose that there is one very strong predictor in the data set.
-Then in the collection of bagged trees, most or all of the trees will use this strong predictor in the top split - Consequently, all of the bagged trees will look quite similar to each other - Averaging many highly correlated quantities does not lead to as large of a reduction in variance as averaging many uncorrelated quantities - Random forests overcome this problem by forcing each split to consider only a subset of the predictors - Using a small value of m in building a random forest will typically be helpful when we have a large number of correlated predictors
+Then, in the collection of bagged trees, most or all of the trees will use this strong predictor in the top split - Consequently, all of the bagged trees will look quite similar to each other - Random forests overcome this problem by forcing each split to consider only a subset of the predictors - Using a small value of m in building a random forest will typically be helpful when we have a large number of strongly correlated predictors - ► C.f.
+Extra tree